revng/revng/docs/GeneratedIRReference.rst

 ***********************
-revamb Output Reference
+revng Output Reference
 ***********************

-The main goal of revamb is to produce an LLVM module reproducing the behavior of the input program.
+The main goal of revng is to produce an LLVM module reproducing the behavior of the input program.
 The module should be compilable and work out of the box.
 However, such module contains also a rich set of additional information recovered during the analysis process that the user can exploit to develop any